gdiet/backup/README.md

 ## Status Of The DedupFS Software

-No guarantees.
-Author uses for main backups.
+As the license states, DedupFS is provided "as is", without warranty of any kind.
+That being said, I use DedupFS now for more than two years to backup my private files, and my backup repository has grown to approx. 1.5 Million files/folders with 400.000 file contents stored comprising 1.5 TB of data.
+The largest file stored has a size of approx 7.5 GB.

+Bottom line: For my personal use it is mature.
+Decide for yourself.

 ## What DedupFS Can Be Used For

-Backup of files.
-Each time a backup is created, use a new folder with the date - that way, data from old backups can be easily retrieved.
-Doesn't eat up unnecessary space.
+The DedupFS dedup file system is good for keeping a backup archive of your files.
+Its main advantage is that you don't have to worry storing the same file two, three, or ten times, because after the first copy of each file, additional copies take up only little space.

+For example, you can once a week just copy "everything" into the dedup file system - each week into a folder that is named by the current date.
+That way, you have a nice backup and can even access earlier versions of your files by date.

 ## Why Is DedupFS Better Than ...

-fast yet lightweight (little RAM)

-simple storage format

-delete is a two-step process

-database backups

-easy to keep second copy up-to-date
+Whether or not DedupFS really is better than any other backup software depends mostly on how you like it and how you use it.
+Here are the main things why **I** like DedupFS better than all alternatives I have found so far:

+* DedupFS is fast at writing and reading backups (at least for personal requirements).
+* DedupFS is lightweight, meaning it's easy to install and to run and it needs little RAM compared to other deduplication software.
+* DedupFS uses a simple storage format, so you know that IF something goes horribly wrong there is still a good chance to retrieve most of the stored data.
+* "Delete" in DedupFS is a two-step process, so if you accidentally deleted important files from your backups, they are not lost until you explicitly run the "reclaim space" utilities.
+* DedupFS automatically creates and keeps backups of the file tree and metadata database, so if necessary you can restore the dedup file system to earlier states.
+* DedupFS is designed to make it fast and easy to keep second offline copy of your backup repository up-to-date, even if the repository is terabytes in size.

 ## What DedupFS Should Not Be Used For

-everyday file system

-security critical things
+Don't use the DedupFS dedup file system as your everyday file system.
+It is not fully posix compatible.
+Locking a file for example will probably not work at all.
+When a file is closed after writing, immediately opening it for reading will show the old file contents - the new contents are availabe only after some (short) time.
+Last but not least changing file contents often will lead to a large amount of unused data entries that eat up space unless you use the "reclaim space" utilities regularly.

+Don't use the DedupFS dedup file system for really security critical things.
+For example, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
+Note that this does not pose a problem when you store e.g. backups of your holiday photos...

 ## Caveats

-MD5 hash collision attack

-deleting to free space is a two-step process
+* Deleting files in DedupFS is a two-step process.
+Don't expect that the repository size shrinks if you delete files.
+Even if you run the "reclaim space" utilities, the repository size will not shrink.
+Instead, it will not grow further for some time if you store new files...
+* As already mentioned, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.

-While DedupFS is known to run on Linux, no Linux DedupFS utility scripts are available.
+* While DedupFS is known to run on Linux, no Linux DedupFS utility scripts are available.
 You can run it if you know what you are doing :confused:.

 ## System Requirements